MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/services-protocol.md

 At the customer level, the number of calls a customer can make to the customer data is restricted using a sliding protocol with a 60 second window.

-Should you hit the service call limit, you will see the following error:
+Should you exceed the service call limit, you will see the following error:

 -   Numeric Error Code: *117*
 -   Symbolic Error Code: *CallRateExceeded*